Rallying: Interwar years

 The First World War brought a lull to motorsport.
 The Monte Carlo Rally was not revived until 1924, but since then, apart from World War II and its aftermath, it has been an annual event and remains a regular round of the World Rally Championship.
 In the 1930s, helped by the tough winters, it became the premier European rally, attracting 300 or more participants.

 In the 1920s, numerous variations on the Alpine theme sprang up in Austria, Italy, France, Switzerland and Germany.
 The most important of these were Austria's Alpenfahrt, which continued into its 44th edition in 1973, Italy's Coppa delle Alpi, and the Coupe Internationale des Alpes (International Alpine Trial), organised jointly by the automobile clubs of Italy, Germany, Austria, Switzerland and, latterly, France.
 This last event, run from 1928 to 1936, attracted strong international fields vying for an individual Glacier Cup or a team Alpine Cup, including successful Talbot, Riley, MG and Triumph teams from Britain and increasingly strong and well funded works representation from Adolf Hitler's Germany, keen to prove its engineering and sporting prowess with successful marques like Adler, Wanderer and Trumpf.

 The French started their own Rallye des Alpes Françaises in 1932, which continued after World War II as the Rallye International des Alpes, the name often shortened to Coupe des Alpes.
 Other rallies started between the wars included Britain's RAC Rally (1932) and Belgium's Liège-Rome-Liège or just Liège, officially called "Le Marathon de la Route" (1931), two events of radically different character; the former a gentle tour between cities from various start points, "rallying" at a seaside resort with a series of manoeuvrability and car control tests; the latter a thinly disguised road race over some of Europe's toughest mountain roads.

 In Ireland, the first Ulster Motor Rally (1931) was run from multiple starting points.
 After several years in this format, it transitioned into the 1000 mi Circuit of Ireland Rally.
 In Italy, Benito Mussolini's government encouraged motorsport of all kinds and facilitated road racing, so the sport quickly restarted after World War I. In 1927 the Mille Miglia (Thousand Mile) was founded, run over a 1000 mi loop of highways from Brescia to Rome and back.
 It continued in this form until 1938.

 The Liège of August 1939 was the last major event before World War II.
-Belgium's Jean Trasenster (Bugatti) and France's Jean Trevoux (Hotchkiss) tied for first place, denying the German works teams shortly before their countries were overrun.
+Belgium's Jean Trasenster (Bugatti) and France's Jean Trévoux (Hotchkiss) tied for first place, denying the German works teams shortly before their countries were overrun.
 This was one of five Liège wins for Trasenster; Trevoux won four Montes between 1934 and 1951.